TMJ. What is it good for? Absolutely everything!

-The TMJ is a wonderful thing when it works correctly — allowing you to talk, eat, drink, chew, breathe through your mouth, sing, laugh and yawn.
-You get the picture, it does a lot.
+The TMJ is a wonderful thing when it works correctly.
+It allows you to talk, eat, drink, chew, sing, laugh, yawn, and breathe through your mouth.
+You get the point, it does a lot.
 The joint itself is small but really strong.
-In fact, it can endure up to 250lbs!
+In fact, it can endure up to 250 pounds!

 So how does something so strong get hurt so often?
 TMJ disorder (TMJD) actually ranks second only to low back pain, as the most prevalent musculoskeletal problem in the United States!

 The most common reason for jaw problems comes from the joint enduring high forces when it's not supposed to.
 Meaning, unless you are chewing food, your TMJ should not be undergoing that much stress.
 Sounds simple, but it’s not.
 There are several things that can irritate the joint even when you're not chewing — and you’re probably not even aware of it.

 The most obvious irritants are bruxism (teeth grinding), clenching, irregular bite, and occlusion.
 These are usually diagnosed by your dentist who can see irregular wearing of your teeth.
 Although, for many cases, the irritant may not be so obvious.
 In this article, we will explain how the underlying source of TMJD can actually be tied to the way you move!

 Forces going through your TMJ can change, depending on where your head sits on your neck and shoulders.
 Sustained positions while driving, sitting at a desk, reading, and working on a computer can overload the joint.
 Repetitive head and jaw movements can also overload the joint.
 Not to mention your neck muscles and those in close proximity of the joint could fatigue, tighten and inflame.
 As you can imagine, muscle tightness adds further stress on the joint.
 Muscles in the neck and face also have referral patterns to the jaw which can make it seem like the joint itself is the source of pain, when it might not be.